cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In contrast with the food ordering application which only has one domain, the language differences between each of these activities are different enough that we need to organize them into five different domains: Greeting, Smart Home, Time & Dates, Weather and Unknown.
+The home assistant blue print is organized into five domains: Greeting, Smart Home, Time & Dates, Weather and Unknown.
+In contrast with the E-mart example, the home assistant blueprint requires more domains and intents as the application supports more activities.
+For example, turning on and off the lights require two intents, one for turning on and one for turning off.
+Similar logic applies for turning on/off appliance, closing/opening doors, locking/unlocking doors, etc, ...

+Below is the full list of intents for every domain:

    - Greeting
        - greet
        - exit